 Who is currently working in the lab?

-- 39 research assistants, admin and support staff
+25 research associates, research assistants and support staff

 The Human Performance Lab is located in the northwest part of the University of Calgary main campus within the Roger Jackson Centre for Health and Wellness.
 The Roger Jackson Centre is located in the Faculty of Kinesiology on the north side of the Kinesiology Complex in block B.